infinum/wordpress-handbook/php_coding_standards.md

 ### Naming Conventions

 Use lowercase letters in variable, action, and function names.
 Separate words via underscores.
 Don't abbreviate variable names unnecessarily - let the code be unambiguous and self-documenting.

+Always put a unique prefix to your functions.
+The prefix we use at Infinum is `inf_`.

 `function inf_custom_function( $custom_variable ) { ... }`